Reds vs. White Sox Player Props Betting Odds

 Robert Stats

-- Luis Robert has put up 26 hits with seven doubles, six home runs and 10 walks.
-He has driven in 16 runs with one stolen base.
+- Luis Robert has put up 29 hits with seven doubles, seven home runs and 10 walks.
+He has driven in 18 runs with one stolen base.

-- Robert takes a three-game streak with at least one hit into this matchup.
-In his last five games he is hitting .250 with a double, a home run, six walks and three RBI.
+- Robert brings a four-game streak with at least one hit into this contest.
+During his last five outings he is batting .400 with a double, two home runs, six walks and five RBI.

 Robert Recent Games